David-Ykz/Titanic-Challenge/README.md

 ### Comparisons

 Compared to other models, logistic regression is a relatively simple model, but still performs well compared to other models.
-Compared to the models from Scikit’s Library, this implementation is able to perform at a similar accuracy, with only a ~2% gap between the best model.
-Based on other’s experiences, there exists a threshold for these models at 77.751% accuracy.
+When compared to the models from [Scikit’s Library](https://scikit-learn.org/stable/supervised_learning.html#supervised-learning), this implementation is able to perform at a similar accuracy, with only a ~2% gap between the best model.
+Based on others’ experiences, there exists a threshold for these models at 77.751% accuracy.
 In order to achieve higher accuracy, a significantly more complex model is required, with extensive feature engineering and correlation tables.

 <table>